ioBroker/ioBroker.admin/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (bluefox) Added possibility to show the icon on JSON config tabs
+* (foxriver76) on upgrade all, not yet started commands can now be aborted
 * (bluefox) Added security check if the server is available from the internet without protection
 * (bluefox) Corrected navigation after the settings closing